Our first question with new training or coaching projects is always the same:

 What are the reasons behind initiating the development (coaching or training) of your staff?
 We’d love to hear from you!

-If you’d like to have a conversation with us, please feel free to contact our Director of Business Development, Paul Powell, at firstname.lastname@example.org.
+If you’d like to have a conversation with us, please feel free to contact us at firstname.lastname@example.org.
 We look forward to speaking with you!